 Social partners' role in the implementation, monitoring and assessment phase:

-Trade unions and, interestingly, employer organisations as well suggested a temporary ban (of three months after the epidemics) on dismissals of workers for whom companies receive reimbursement of wage compensation.
-The legislator has not agreed to their proposal, so emergency laws do not determine temporary employment security and workers can be dismissed when state subsidies expire.
+Trade unions suggested a temporary ban (of three months after the epidemics) on dismissals of workers for whom companies receive reimbursement of wage compensation.
+The legislator has not agreed to their proposal.
+Emergency laws determine the temporary employment protection of one month after the expiry of state subsidies.